danmaclean/intro-to-r/01-introduction/01-rstudio-basics.md

 # Getting started with RStudio

 RStudio is a free and open source R integrated development environment.
-It provides a built in editor, works on all platforms (including on servers as you are currently experiencing) and provides many advantages such as integration with version control and project management.
+It provides a built in editor, works on all platforms (including on servers) and provides many advantages such as integration with version control and project management.

 **Basic layout**